 Incidence rates were calculated per million population and age-adjusted by the direct method to the 2000 US standard million population.
-Except where calculated to show trends, the incidence rates are ten-year average annual rates for the period 2000 through 2009.
+Except where calculated to show trends, the incidence rates are ten-year average annual rates for the period 2002 through 2011.

 Mortality rates were calculated per million population and age-adjusted by the direct method to the 2000 US standard million population.
-Except where calculated to show trends, the mortality rates are ten-year average annual rates for the period 1999 through 2008.
+Because of data quality issues, 2009 cancer death data are not used for analysis.
+Except where calculated to show trends, the mortality rates are ten-year average annual rates including data for 2001-2008, 2010, and 2011 combined.